CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The CivicActions operations team is informed of transfers that require access authorization modifications within five business days by the Project Manager, Product Owner or Director of Human Resources.
+CivicActions Operations is informed of transfers that require access authorization modifications within five business days by the Project Manager, Product Owner or Director of Human Resources.